PS3Xploit/pett/README.md

 <h3>Version History</h3>

 v0.1.8
+* Removed Search Modifiers From GUI.
+All Offsets Are Now Verified Automatically
 * Added Ready Message as Default Before Chain or Options are Selected
 * Removed Custom Search Tweaks From GUI (no longer needed)
 * Updated Offset Search